zfrohardt/phase-3-ruby-oo-principles-school-domain/README.md

 could write an `AutoPlant` class that produces individual cars and has instance and class methods that handle things like `take_inventory` or `paint_cars`.
-Such a program not only represents a single object or concept but an entire environment &mdash; that of the auto factory.
+Such a program not only represents a single object or concept but an entire environment — that of the auto factory.
 Consequently, this program could be understood as a domain model.
 It takes the world of the auto factory, and maps the constituents of that world into your program.

 As we begin to write more and more advanced programs, you'll see that to really accurately model a domain, we'll need to build a program that contains more than one class.
 For now, however, we'll keep it simple.

-In this assignment you'll be writing a simple domain model that represents a school.
+In this assignment you'll be writing a simple domain model that represents a high school.
+Our model will include a list of the students at the school organized by grade.
+It will also include instance methods that 1) add a student to the roster for their grade; 2) return the list of students in a particular grade; and 3) return a roster for all grades with the student names sorted alphabetically.

 ## Instructions